Scott C. Griffith is Director of Research and Court Services for the Texas Office of Court Administration.

-Prior to his appointment as Deputy Judicial Administrator for Research and Development, Mr. Griffith served as the Director of the Louisiana Supreme Court’s Drug Court Program Office, where he oversaw disbursement of state and federal funds to 48 programs.
+Prior to coming to Texas, Mr. Griffith was Deputy Judicial Administrator for Research and Development at the Louisiana Supreme Court.
+In that role he provided lead staff support to the Supreme Court and other courts in connection with Louisiana's Judicial Budget and Performance Accountability Act.
+Prior to that, he served as the Director of the Louisiana Supreme Court’s Drug Court Program Office, where he oversaw disbursement of state and federal funds to 48 programs.
 Before that, he served as Judicial Administrator of the Jefferson Parish (LA) Juvenile Court.
 Previously, he developed and managed justice related research projects at the Metropolitan Crime Commission of New Orleans and the New Orleans-based Bureau of Governmental Research.
 A native of Massachusetts, Mr. Griffith has a law degree from Loyola University in New Orleans and a master’s degree in public administration from the University of New Orleans.
-He is past president of the Louisiana Court Administrators Association and serves on its Executive Board.
+He is past president of the Louisiana Court Administrators Association and served on its executive board.

 Immediate Past President